backstitch/api/source/includes/_v1_endpoints.md

 ```
 > Make sure to replace `9523280292F046269CD4C2F8C` with your topic's token.

-All API 1.0 requests use the base url of `https://api.backstit.ch/v1/topic` and authenticate by passing the topic's token as
+All API 1.0 requests use the base url of `https://api.backstit.ch/v1/topic` and authenticate by passing the topic's token as query a parameter.
-a parameter.

 <aside class="success">
 Try upgrading to latest API 2.0 - now allows for building and maintaing topics through REST!